Skip to content

 Filter who can go to leisure venues configs/2021/distributors/multi_venue_distributor.yamleligibility.global_filters

-8. Validating a Run
+8. Validating a run

 After python create_world.py finishes, sanity-check: